JohnEarnest/Decker/docs/decker.md

 - if `arg` is a non-zero-length string, the run is a hyperlink.
 Hyperlinks are clickable if the field is `locked`, and clicking them will produce a `link` event with the contents of the corresponding `arg`.
 - otherwise, the run is ordinary text.

-The `rtext` interface contains a number of helper routines for building and manipulating rtext tables:
+The `rtext` interface contains a number of helper routines for building and manipulating rtext tables.
+It is available as a global constant named `rtext`.

 | Name                         | Description                                                                      |
 | :--------------------------- | :------------------------------------------------------------------------------- |